 Please review the Development Fees before submitting an application form.

 All development forms are fillable PDFs and can be submitted online.
-Please see the instructions below for submitting your application form electronically.
-At this time, payments must be made in-person at the Town office.
-Digital forms of payment are currently being developed for use in the near future.
+Please see the instructions below for submitting your application form electronically and making payments.

 If you are unable to submit your application in a PDF format, hard copy applications may be submitted at the Town office at 1920 - 17th Street.